Greenland in World War II

-The fall of Denmark in April 1940 left the Danish colony of Greenland an unoccupied territory of an occupied nation, under the possibility of seizure by the United Kingdom, United States or Canada.
-To forestall this, the United States acted to guarantee Greenland's position.
-On 9 April 1941, Greenland became a de facto United States protectorate.
-With the entrance of the United States into the war in December 1941, Greenland became a combatant.
+The fall of Denmark in April 1940 left the Danish colony of Greenland an unoccupied territory of an occupied nation, under the possibility of seizure by the United Kingdom, United States or Canada, a Dominion of the British Empire.

 From 1941 until 1945, the United States established numerous and extensive facilities for air and sea traffic in Greenland, as well as radio beacons, radio stations, weather stations, ports, depots, artillery posts, and search-and-rescue stations.
 The United States Coast Guard also provided a considerable portion of civilian resupply along both coasts.

 Economically, Greenland traded successfully with the United States, Canada and Portugal, which, supplemented by the cryolite exports, caused a reanimation and permanent realignment of the island's economy.

 Neutrality

 Before the war, Greenland was a tightly controlled colony of Denmark, otherwise closed off to the rest of the world.
-After the invasion of Denmark on 9 April 1940, Greenland was left on its own, because the United Kingdom's Royal Navy seized any ships arriving from Axis-controlled Europe.
-The UK and Canada initially laid plans to occupy points of interest on the island, but the United States, still neutral, firmly rejected "third party" intervention there.
+After the invasion of Denmark by Nazi Germany on 9 April 1940, Greenland was left on its own, because the United Kingdom's Royal Navy seized any ships arriving from Axis-controlled Europe.
+The British Empire initially laid plans to occupy points of interest on the island, but the United States, still neutral, firmly rejected "third party" intervention there.

 The sheriffs (landsfogeder) of South and North Greenland, Eske Brun and Aksel Svane, invoking the emergency clause of a 1925 law specifying how Greenland was ruled, declared Greenland a self-ruling territory, believing this to be in the best interests of the colony as Denmark was occupied by Nazi Germany.
 This step was taken in coordination with the Danish ambassador to the United States, Henrik Kauffmann, and the U.S. State Department, and comported with the American declaration of 1920 that no third nation would necessarily be accepted as a sovereign in Greenland.
 This diplomatic stance was seen as an extension of the Monroe Doctrine.